While our web applications grow, the developers concentrate on new features and business logic, the topic of error handling is often neglected.

 This also reduces the complexity of our business methods.

-, but we now tell the admin what error occurred (get_class( $e )
+Errors from CustomerStorage context remain grouped by a single catch, but we now tell the admin what error occurred (get_class( $e )).

 This means we’re free to decide whether to handle occurred errors precisely or in less detail.